metalama/website/features/override.md

 ## Benefits

 * It's the only way to implement features like instrumentation (logging, metrics), exception handling (retry, throttling), observability (`INotifyPropertyChanged`), thread synchronization (locking), and more.
 * It's transparent.
-No need for the `partial` keyword.
+There is no need for the `partial` keyword.

 ## Example